rhhe/rhhe.github.io/README.md

 ### * Heuristic algorithm

+### * Data analysis
+1. cern-root: ROOT a Data analysis Framework, c++ is its main language.
+It is used widely in high-energy collision physics.
+THist, TGraph, its own file format(".root"), TTree, TChain and so on are useful for quick big data saving, reading, graphing and visualization. [cern-root home page](https://root.cern.ch/), [c++ class index](https://root.cern.ch/root/html604/ClassIndex.html)

 ### * C++
-1. jsoncpp: jsoncpp is very useful for parsing json format strings in c++.
+1. jsoncpp: parsing json format strings in c++.

 ### * Python